eucalyptus/euca-demo/demos/demo-00-initialize/docs/demo-02-initialize-account-dependencies-awscli.md

 file, and all other files within the same directory, are transferred to this host if this procedure is run on a host other than the Cloud Controller.

-Additionally, since this script uses the AWS CLI, you must already have a valid AWS CLI profile created for the Demo (demo) Account Administrator, as referenced by the AWS_DEFAULT_PROFILE environment variable.
+Additionally, since this script uses the AWSCLI, you must already have a valid AWSCLI profile created for the Demo (demo) Account Administrator, as referenced by the AWS_DEFAULT_PROFILE environment variable.
 This is created by the setup-demo-account manual procedure or the euca-demo-01-initialize-account.sh script, but if this procedure is run on a different host, you